equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 interfaces of those bounded contexts** (you should not call directly classes hidden inside Bounded Context)

 > You may be asking: "Are Bounded Contexts something like namespaces e.g.: `/admin` or `/api` ?"
-> No, no their not!
+> No, no they're not!
 Think about it this way: "every Bounded Context have
 > its own code for admin e.g. `classroom/admin`, `public_board/admin`".
 > It's the same structure like if you are building microservices (every
 > microservice is own independent application pulling only data